Tuesday Morning Rambles are back. See the Event Calendar for details.

 A 2-hour loop hike, 45 minutes west of Stratford along Hwy 7.
 Three trails: Ivey Trail 4.8 km; Inch Trail 3.2 km; River Trail 2.2 km.
 Located north of County Road 7 (Thompson Line) just west of the village of Sylvan.
 It is classified as an Environmentally Sensitive Area (ESA).
-Check the Thames Talbot Land Trust website for more information and Joany’s Woods website for a map.
-Also check the Lambton Wildlife Inc. website.
+Check the Thames Talbot Land Trust website and Joany’s Woods website for a map.
+Also, check the Lambton Wildlife Inc. website.

 20. Waterloo Hydro Cut

-The Glasgow St. (Kitchener) parking lot is located at coordinates 43.429138,-80.563134.
+The Glasgow St. (Kitchener) parking lot coordinates 43.429138-80.563134.
 The trails in this area are on Region of Waterloo lands and are developed and maintained by the Waterloo Cycling Club.
 The trails are well marked and open to hiking.
 Loops are available.
-You can hike west via the power corridor to a point north of the Petersburg Regional Forest that also has trails.
+You can hike west via the power corridor to a point north of the Petersburg Regional Forest with trails.
 Check waterloocyclingclub.ca/mtb/trails for maps to the trail parking lots and trail maps.
 See number 19 below.

 21. Carmel-Koch Road Trails, South Side

 This is a privately owned woodlot and part of the Waterloo moraine.
 One may enter from 43.460270, -80.626120 or 43.461600, -80.617860.
 The trails are usually obvious but not blazed.
-On the south side one could walk 3 km, 5 km or more.
-All these trails are for hiking only from mid-spring to mid-fall (dry conditions).
-Trails on both sides of the road are restricted to cross-country skiing only in winter (no hiking/no snow shoeing).
+One could walk 3 km, 5 km, or more on the south side.
+These trails are for hiking only from mid-spring to mid-fall (dry conditions).
+Trails on both sides of the road are restricted to cross-country skiing only in winter (no hiking/no snowshoeing).
 [The north side contains a portion of the main Avon Trail thanks to the generosity of the Musselman and Schneider families – see Edition 8.0 Map 5.]